Dame Phyllis Frost Centre: History

 Deer Park Metropolitan Women's Correctional Centre (MWCC) was built in 1996 as the first privately designed, financed and operated prison in Victoria.
-The prison facility was opened on 15 August 1996 and received its first prisoners that same month, many of whom had been transferred from Fairlea Women's Prison.
+Operated by Corrections Corporation of Australia (a joint venue by Corrections Corporation of America and Sodexho) the prison facility was opened on 15 August 1996 and received its first prisoners that same month, many of whom had been transferred from Fairlea Women's Prison.
 The prison was the subject of intense scrutiny from its opening, as a result of incidents including self-harm and what the Victorian Corrections Commissioner described as "a failure to have adequate suicide prevention protocols in place".
 Following four years of scandals, the Government reclaimed the prison from private ownership in 2000.

 On 3 October 2000, the government took control of the facility and appointed an administrator under section 8F of the Corrections Act, and section 27B of the prison contract to operate the prison.
 On 2 November 2000, the Minister for Corrections announced the transfer of ownership and management of MWCC to the public sector.
 The centre was renamed after welfare worker and philanthropist Dame Phyllis Frost, who was well known for her commitment to unpopular causes, most notably helping women prisoners.
 As of 2008 it was Victoria's largest women's prison, holding 604 prisoners.
 As of June 2010 it accommodated 260 prisoners.

+In March 2021 it was announced that the prison would be expanded with 106 new beds at a cost of $188.9 million.

 It is one of only two women's prisons in Victoria, the other being HM Prison Tarrengower.
 As HM Prison Tarrengower is minimum security mainstream, all other female prisoners (medium security, maximum security, and all protection prisoners) are imprisoned at the Dame Phyllis Frost Centre.